AVSBlog/avsblog.github.io/_posts/2020-10-15-how-to-migrate-legacy-vmware-workload-to-avs.md

 ## V2V Migration - Pros

-The V2V migration is a very simplified migration methodology that will allow customers to move to Azure VMware Solutions at a fast pace
+The V2V migration is a very simplified migration methodology that will allow customers to move to Azure VMware Solution at a fast pace

 ## V2V Migration - Cons